 The Lone Terrorist in the Workplace / The Violent True Believer as a Lone Wolf – Psychoanalytic Perspectives on Terrorism

-J. Reid Meloy and Jessica Yakeley; "The Lone Terrorist in the Workplace” and “The Violent True Believer as a “Lone Wolf” – Psychoanalytic Perspectives on Terrorism" The authors explicitly group OPCA ideologies with the beliefs of right wing hate groups and ultra conservative Islamic groups such as ISIS and Al Qaeda, possessing a potential source for the … Continue reading The Lone Terrorist in the Workplace / The Violent True Believer as a Lone Wolf – Psychoanalytic Perspectives on Terrorism
+J. Reid Meloy and Jessica Yakeley; “The Lone Terrorist in the Workplace” and “The Violent True Believer as a “Lone Wolf” – Psychoanalytic Perspectives on Terrorism” The authors explicitly group OPCA ideologies with the beliefs of right wing hate groups and ultra … Continue reading The Lone Terrorist in the Workplace / The Violent True Believer as a Lone Wolf – Psychoanalytic Perspectives on Terrorism

 The Sovereign Citizen Movement and Fitness to Stand Trial

-Jennifer Pytyck and Gary A. Chaimowitz "The Sovereign Citizen Movement and Fitness to Stand Trial" The authors investigate the mental health implications of OPCA affiliates’ bizarre language and paranoid ideas.
-They conclude that the beliefs and consequential conduct are not the product of a mental disorder but instead is a form of paranoid political belief: … Continue reading The Sovereign Citizen Movement and Fitness to Stand Trial
+Jennifer Pytyck and Gary A. Chaimowitz “The Sovereign Citizen Movement and Fitness to Stand Trial” The authors investigate the mental health implications of OPCA affiliates’ bizarre language and paranoid ideas.
+They conclude that the beliefs and consequential conduct are not … Continue reading The Sovereign Citizen Movement and Fitness to Stand Trial

 Threats, Approach Behavior, and Violent Recidivism Among Offenders Who Harass Canadian Justice Officials